Search our database of grants projects funded since 2010. Grants can be searched by keyword, type and year.

 A grant developed a webpage, 'Hub for youth legal issues'.

 A grant to create a study guide for the foundation-funded documentary Even girls play footy.
+The documentary tells the story of three girls who took Football Victoria to VCAT after being told they could no longer p

 A grant was awarded to fund a short documentary about elder abuse called Ghost train.